Supplement Smart – Will I ‘Overdose’ on Supplements?

 We get asked multiple times if a person can ‘overdose’ on supplements.
 The answer is both yes and no.

 Depending on the type of vitamin ingested, some can be harder to absorb causing deficiencies, while others prove toxic at higher levels.
 So which vitamins should you be aware of?
-It all comes down to two groups of vitamins – fat soluble and water soluble.
+It all comes down to two groups of vitamins – fat-soluble and water-soluble.

-Vitamins are classified as either fat soluble or water soluble, and the body requires enough of both to function optimally.
+Vitamins are classified as either fat-soluble or water-soluble, and the body requires enough of both to function optimally.
 The differing factor between the two groups is how each vitamin acts within the body.

 Water-Soluble Vitamins

 Water soluble vitamins are vitamins that do not store in the body.
 There are nine water-soluble vitamins – vitamin C and the B-complex vitamins: thiamine (vitamin B1), riboflavin (vitamin B2), vitamin B6, vitamin B12, folic acid, biotinniacin and pantothenic acid.
-These vitamins dissolve in water when ingested, then enter the blood stream.
+These vitamins dissolve in water when ingested, then enter the bloodstream.
 The body keeps what it needs at the time, and the excess amounts are excreted in the urine.
-Since they can’t be stored, everybody needs a continuous supply of water soluble vitamins in order to stay healthy.
+Since they can’t be stored, everybody needs a continuous supply of water-soluble vitamins to stay healthy.
 This is why people are encouraged to take on great quantities of vitamin C during sickness.
 This is also why we notice bright yellow urine after taking a supplement, especially when taking multivitamins or B-complex vitamins.
 Your urine can sometimes turn a bright yellow or orange color due to the presence of vitamin B2, also known as riboflavin.
 The vitamin’s name gives you a hint: Flavin comes from the word flavus, which means yellow.
 It is perfectly harmless, but if the color bothers you, simply drink more water to dilute your urine.

-Fat Soluble vitamins
+Fat Soluble Vitamins

 Not absorbing enough?

-Pure and Effective Omega 3
+Pure and Effective Omega-3

-Our signature blend of bio-available New Zealand Hoki and Tuna oil, provides full-body benefits for all ages.
+Our signature blend of bioavailable New Zealand Hoki and Tuna oil, provides full-body benefits for all ages.
 High in DHA (700mg per serving)

 Shop now